Courage-1984/Dataset-Forge/docs/troubleshooting.md

 - If you get errors running DPID workflows, ensure you are using the correct menu option and that your input folders contain valid images.
 - All DPID implementations (including Umzi's) are modular and covered by robust, non-interactive tests.
 If tests fail, check for monkeypatching or signature mismatches in your test environment.
 - For further help, see [usage.md](usage.md) or contact the project maintainer.

+## Missing Workflow Headings

+If you don’t see clear workflow headings before prompts and progress bars, the workflow may be outdated or not following project standards.
+Please update the workflow to match the Style Guide.